joncamfield/joncamfield.com/_posts/2025-10-18-digital-go-bag.md

 No amount of prep will ever feel - or be - perfect, and that cannot be your goal.
 Your goal is to be a step or two ahead of where you are now, and more confident about the challenged you could face.
 Good luck out there.

+## Further Reading

+* The Activist Checklist has a ton of actionable content, including a guide for [Personal Emergency Planning](https://activistchecklist.org/emergency/)

 -----

 *This post specifically is [CC-BY-SA-NC](https://creativecommons.org/licenses/by-nc-sa/4.0/) for community improvement, inclusion in other guides, and/or the creation of a more comprehensive digital-go-bag guide.*